Hejtmus/svelte-lightbox/README.md

 Lightweight Lightbox Svelte component

 Lightweight Lightbox, but very customizable Svelte component library.
 There is also support for mobile devices.
-Note that this first version of this library, if you notice some bogs, please report them to this library's GitHub repository to the 'Issues' section.
+Note that this first version of this library, if you notice any bugs, please report them to this library's GitHub repository to the 'Issues' section.

 ## Instalation